Bella Thorne Goes Nude In Newest Instagram Photo

 “When people saw me on TV, it was ‘Shake It Up’, and I remember walking into that audition, and it wasn’t a choice; it just paid the bills… You have to dress this way, and you have to talk like this.”

-“If you’re sitting here judging me, which you are, everyone is..
+“If you’re sitting here judging me, which you are, everyone is.
 For one moment, just try and stop.
 Maybe close your eyes, and open them again.
 What do you see now?”